 Do not wear loose fitting equipment around rotating drivelines.
-Stop the engine and make sure that all moving parts have stopped before making any adjustments, connections, or performing any other type of service to the engine or other driven equipment.
+Stop the engine and make sure that all moving parts have stopped before making any adjustments, connections, or performing any other type of service to

 Install all Safety Guards

 Direct contact with rotating fans, belts, pulley and drives can cause serious injury.